Kalaloch Lodge (coming soon)

 Cell Reception: Spotty to non-existent.

 Getting There: Beach 4 is located about 1 mile south of Ruby Beach and is well marked.
-The paved parking area is one of the largest of the Kalaloch beaches, with five handicap accessible parking spots on the left and a couple of picnic tables.
-There are three or four pit toilets.
+The paved parking area is one of the largest of the Kalaloch beaches, with five accessible parking spots on the left and a couple of picnic tables.
+There are vault toilets.

 Kalaloch Beach 3 is my personal favorite.
 There is decent tidepooling and really cool rock features, with several places where you can feel like you have an entire cove to yourself.
 The trail is easier than Beach 4, though still steep in places, and you can access the same tide pool areas with a longer walk on the beach (about 2 miles).
 Another creek crosses the beach at the end of trail, and may require crossing or a detour around.